XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 These codes indicate that the transaction failed, but it was applied to a ledger to apply the [transaction cost](concept-transaction-cost.html).
 They have numerical values in the range 100 to 199.
 Ripple recommends using the text code, not the numeric value.

 For the most part, transactions with `tec` codes take no action other than to destroy the XRP paid as a [transaction cost](concept-transaction-cost.html), but there are some exceptions.
-For example, a transaction that results in `tecOVERSIZE` still cleans up some [unfunded offers](#lifecycle-of-an-offer), and an [OfferCreate][] that results in `tecEXPIRED` can still cancel a previously-placed Offer.
+As an exception, a transaction that results in `tecOVERSIZE` still cleans up some [unfunded offers](#lifecycle-of-an-offer).
 Always look at the [transaction metadata](#understanding-transaction-metadata) to see precisely what a transaction did.

 **Caution:** A transaction that provisionally failed with a `tec` code may still succeed or fail with a different code after being reapplied.
 The result is final when it appears in a validated ledger version.
 For more information, see [Finality of Results](#finality-of-results) and [Reliable Transaction Submission](tutorial-reliable-transaction-submission.html).